 - (a) Intent.
 The intent of this Section is to ensure that walls and fences are attractive and in character with the neighborhood. - (b) General Requirements. - (1) A fence permit is required prior to the start of construction. - (2) Compatibility. - a.
 Walls and fences shall be architecturally compatible with the style, materials, and colors of the principal buildings on the same lot. - b.
-Perimeter Efences and walls along collector and arterial streets shall be made visually interesting by integrating architectural elements such as brick or stone columns, varying the alignment or setback of the fence, softening the appearance of fence lines with plantings or through similar techniques.
-A fence or wall may not consist of a solid, unbroken expanse for more than fifty (50) feet for every seventy-five (75) feet of length, or portion thereof without approval of the Planning Commission.
-Fence support posts should be constructed inside the fence and should not be visible from the outside of the fence. , and all Eexterior fences made of wood shall be finished with a clear seal or left in their natural state or stained with natural wood stains.
-Decorative or ornamental fence support structures may be visible if approved by the Community Development DirectorPlanning Commission.
+Fences and walls along collector and arterial streets shall be made visually interesting by integrating architectural elements such as brick or stone columns, varying the alignment or setback of the fence, softening the appearance of fence lines with plantings or through similar techniques.
+A fence or wall may not consist of a solid, unbroken expanse for more than fifty (50) feet for every seventy-five (75) feet of length, or portion thereof.
+Fence support posts should be constructed inside the fence and should not be visible from the outside of the fence, and all exterior fences made of wood shall be finished with a clear seal or left in their natural state.
+Decorative or ornamental fence support structures may be visible if approved by the Community Development Director.